CleanroomMC/HadEnoughItems/README.md

 [HadEnoughItems](https://discord.gg/f2K4aSpG4F) is an Item and Recipe viewing mod for Minecraft with a focus on stability, performance, and ease of use.

 This means (same as JEI of course):
- * Just items and recipes
+ * Just ingredients and recipes
  * Clean API for developers
  * Not a coremod – no dependencies other than Forge.